Purchasing Spinning Fleeces

 Notes on the listings Please read.:

 Lock lengths are measure on loose locks without pulling the crimp out.
-BL length is all between 5 and 8 inches.

 Fine lamb tends to be tippy because the first growth is extremely fine.